DevSecOpsPlatform/devsecopsplatform.github.io/index.md

 # "The" Checklist
 If you do nothing else follow the Engineering Checklist!

-# Structure of a Sprint
-The structure of a sprint is a breakdown of the sections of the playbook according to the structure of an Agile sprint.

 # General Guidance
 - Keep the code quality bar high.